-- 76. HMRC identify the core issue on the appeal as whether section 222 is a sufficient alternative remedy, with the consequence that either Mrs Archer had to comply with it before starting her judicial review proceedings or she can be penalised in costs for having failed to do so.
-By a respondent's notice, HMRC also maintain their alternative case that Master Gidden's order should be upheld on the basis of Mrs Archer's litigation conduct, including in particular her material non-compliance with the pre-action protocol and her failure to make representations under section 222 before issuing judicial review proceedings. - 77.
-On the question of alternative remedy, HMRC rely on repeated statements of high authority that judicial review should be a remedy of last resort: see, for example, Kay v Lambeth London Borough Council [2006] UKHL 10, [2006] 2 AC 465, at [30] per Lord Bingham, and R (Cart) v Upper Tribunal [2011] UKSC 28, [2012] 1 AC 663, at [33] per Lord Phillips. - 78.
-Mr Yates QC goes on to draw a distinction between two different categories of case where an alternative remedy to judicial review may be held to exist.
+76 HMRC identify the core issue on the appeal as whether section 222 is a sufficient alternative remedy, with the consequence that either Mrs Archer had to comply with it before starting her judicial review proceedings or she can be penalised in costs for having failed to do so.
+By a respondent's notice, HMRC also maintain their alternative case that Master Gidden's order should be upheld on the basis of Mrs Archer's litigation conduct, including in particular her material non-compliance with the pre-action protocol and her failure to make representations under section 222 before issuing judicial review proceedings.

+77 On the question of alternative remedy, HMRC rely on repeated statements of high authority that judicial review should be a remedy of last resort: see, for example, Kay v Lambeth London Borough Council [2006] 2 AC 465, para 30, per Lord Bingham of Cornhill, and R (Cart) v Upper Tribunal (Public Law Project intervening) [2012] I AC 663, para 33, per Baroness Hale of Richmond JSC.

+78 Mr Yates goes on to draw a distinction between two different categories of case where an alternative remedy to judicial review may be held to exist.
 The first category comprises cases where judicial review may in principle still be available, but alternative remedies must normally be exhausted before it is invoked.
-The second category comprises cases where the alternative remedy (typically a statutory right of appeal) is normally the only remedy available, because permission for judicial review will not be granted at any stage in the absence of exceptional circumstances. - 79.
-HMRC submit that the present case is an example of the former type, whereas the second category of case is exemplified by Glencore, although it has the distinguishing feature that the statutory right of appeal is postponed during the year-long review period. - 80.
-Assistance may also be gained, says Mr Yates, from the approach of the courts to the question of when time begins to run for bringing a judicial review challenge to the grant of planning permission.
+The second category comprises cases where the alternative remedy (typically a statutory right of appeal) is normally the only remedy available, because permission for judicial review will not be granted at any stage in the absence of exceptional circumstances.

+79 HMRC submit that the present case is an example of the former type, whereas the second category of case is exemplified by Glencore [2017] 4 WLR 213, although it has the distinguishing feature that the statutory right of appeal is postponed during the year-long review period.

+80 Assistance may also be gained, says Mr Yates, from the approach of the courts to the question of when time begins to run for bringing a judicial review challenge to the grant of planning permission.
 Does time begin to run only from the formal grant of permission, or from the adoption of an earlier resolution authorising the grant of outline permission subject to conditions precedent, which had been satisfied by the date when actual permission was granted?
-In R (Burkett) v Hammersmith London Borough Council [2002] UKHL 23, [2002] 1 WLR 1593, the House of Lords decided that time did not begin to run until the latter date.
+In R (Burkett) v Hammersmith and Fulham London Borough Council [2002] I WLR 1593, the House of Lords decided that time did not begin to run until the latter date.
 This did not mean, however, that the court would lack jurisdiction to entertain a challenge to the prior resolution, either before or after its adoption.
-As Lord Steyn said, at [42]:
+As Lord Steyn said, at para 42: